 - Build our global Water Sustainability Program following the UN Global Water Mandate;

-- Implement additional operational controls to further efficiencies in water recycling and reuse.
+- Implement improved practices to further efficiencies in water recycling and reuse.

 Notable actions we're undertaking to meet our water use goals include: